ioannisbormpantonakis/Blackjack/README.md

 # Blackjack

 ## Description
-The goal of this project is to test various agents on the Blackjack enviroment, with emphasis on Q-Learning agent.
+The goal of this project is to test various agents on the Blackjack enviroment, with emphasis on learning agents.

 ## Files
 The following **.py** and **.ipynb** files exist in the directory: